 The coordinator is a paid full-time rotating development position that lives at Annie’s House and works with our various partners to serve as community coordinator/advocate, lead community programs, and demonstrate the feasibility and benefits of living more simply and sustainably.
 During their time at Annie’s House, the coordinator develops relationships with residents and works to understand and meet community needs in a sustainable manner.
 They do this either through direct support or by connecting residents and community organizations to other nonprofits and partners.
 Through this work and our professional development program, the coordinator develops the skills and confidence necessary to leave the program and go out to serve as a leader within the community.

 Steward Youth Program

 The Steward Youth Program employs a multi-tiered strategy aimed at reaching a variety of youth at different interest and commitment levels.
-First, the Steward Education Program provides sustainability and leadership curriculum for k-12 classes and out-of-school time programs.
+First, the Steward Education Program provides sustainability and leadership curriculum for k-12 students.
 The Steward Fellowship Program provides civic and paid workforce development opportunities for high school age youth at Annie’s House and within the surrounding community.
-Finally, the Steward Leader Program is an intensive year-round program that provides hands-on education to selected youth that have a passion for sustainable community development and desire to drive change in their community.
+Finally, the Steward Leader Program is an intensive year-round program that provides hands-on education to selected youth that have a passion for sustainable community development and a desire to drive change in their community.
 Curriculum in each of these programs is focused in six different areas of sustainability: Energy, Consumption and Waste, Food and Landscape, Social Sustainability, Environmental Sustainability, and Healthy Lifestyles.

 Backyard Garden Program